Children's school life

 E is for equality.
 We have established an E-team to ensure that everyone is treated equally and fairly, and no-one is left out or discriminated against.

 We have recently introduced a playground buddy scheme aimed at improving playtimes for all pupils and making everyone feel included.
+E-team buddies are there to help children find friends.

 Digital leaders support ICT and computing across the school and in the community.
+Here are the 2017-2018 digital leaders.

 Modeshift STARS is the national schools awards scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
 Saltford C of E Primary is the first school in Bath and North East Somerset to receive a silver award as part of the national Modeshift STARS scheme.